swissguesser/leaderboard/impressum.md

 This is the recipient of your personal data.
 This corresponds to our legitimate interest within the meaning of Art.
 6 (1) sentence 1 lit. f DSGVO in not having to maintain a server on our premises.
 The server is located in the USA.

-You can find more information on objection and removal options vis-à-vis GitHub at: https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages.
+You can find more information on objection and removal options vis-à-vis GitHub at: <a href="https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages">https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages</a>
+.

 You have the right to object to the processing.
 Whether the objection is successful is to be determined within the framework of a balancing of interests.